andreyrd/cicadidae/README.md

 Installation
 --------------

-Installation is simple, just clone it into a directory from the out github repo:
+Installation is simple, just clone it into a directory from our github repo:
 ```sh
 git clone https://github.com/andreyrd/cicadidae.git
 ```